 First of all, packaging and formulation are important in determining which form to use.
 Retinol can be sensitive to air and light need to put in an opaque and airtight package.

 How to choose the right strength

 As I mentioned above retinol comes in many different forms and strengths each of which are suited to different skin types.
-If you have sensitive or dry skin it is better to start with using OTC formulas which are less concentrated and to reduce the likelihood of irritation.
+If you have sensitive or dry skin it is better to start with using over the counter (OTC ) formulas which are less concentrated and to reduce the likelihood of irritation.
 Likewise, the strongest formulations are better used for oily and acne-prone skin.
 Your ultimate goal is to use the lowest strength possible which is able to produce results, that way you can always increase the strength if it stops working.